ManuCanedo/daily-coding-sessions-2020/README.md

 <br/><br/>
 Most days I started a new  mathematical or algorithmic coding challenge and I submitted a correct and efficient solution to it.
 Time Complexity of the solution provided is displayed at the bottom of each file.
 Other days I did some data structures and C++ language features workout.
 <br/><br/>
-Now it still serves me to submit PoC and test out new technologies from time to time.
+I still use it now a days to submit PoC and test out new technologies.

 ![dozens-of-algorithms](media/dozens-of-algorithms-ai.jpg?raw=true "'Dozens of algorithms and feature-testing applications', generated with VQGAN+CLIP")
 *'Dozens of algorithms and feature test applications', generated with VQGAN+CLIP*